lingtalfi/Light_UserDatabase/personal/mydoc/pages/conception-notes.md

 The **plugin options** table is populated by plugins.

-An option is defined by a category and a value.
+An option is defined by a category, a name, and a value.

 We recommend that the category has the following format:

-- category: $pluginName.$optionName
+- category: $pluginName.$pluginCategoryName

 With:
 - $pluginName: the plugin name
-- $optionName: the name of the option, as defined by the plugin
+- $pluginCategoryName: the name of the option category, as defined by the plugin

 For instance plugin A will provide the following categories: